Does Carnival (CCL) Pay a Dividend? (2026)

 Does Carnival (CCL) pay a dividend?

-Yes.
-Carnival distributes an approximate Record net yields for a 12th straight quarter; full-year net yields guided up ~3.2% yield (early 2026), usually quarterly.
 Carnival's valuation is best read against its balance sheet rather than P/E alone, because debt paydown is shifting value from creditors toward equity holders as leverage falls.
 Record EBITDA, an all-time-high deposit balance, and a reinstated dividend reflect a recovery that has turned into genuine profitability.
 The figures here are approximate and tied to the asOf date; verify current numbers before acting.

-- Reinvest or take income: a DRIP compounds; taking the cash gives income now.
+- Reinvest or take the cash: a DRIP compounds the position automatically; taking the cash gives you income now.
+Either way it is taxable in a taxable account.

-- For more yield: dedicated dividend stocks and ETFs target higher payouts.
-See the best dividend ETFs.
+- If you want more yield: dedicated dividend names and funds target higher, steadier payouts.
+See the best dividend stocks and best dividend ETFs.

 The bottom line on the CCL dividend